Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/aws_scaled_ansible/_index.md

 ## Option 1- Creating a sample AWS server inventory and Ansible control server using Terraform and onboarding the servers to Azure Arc

-**NOTE: If you already have an existing AWS server inventory and Ansible server, skip below to Option 2.**
+ > **Note:** If you already have an existing AWS server inventory and Ansible server, skip below to Option 2.

 ### Configure Terraform